Our guide to North Devon

 1. Heddon Valley

 This is a really beautiful walk through an ancient valley down to a wild, stony beach at Heddon Mouth.
 Becks and I once stayed at The Hunters Inn at the top of the valley (where you can usually find somewhere to park) many years ago.
-My lasting memory, beside the beauty of the place, was having to stop our dad’s dog, Tallulah, from chasing the peacocks.

 Once parked, follow the footpath as it meanders down alongside the Heddon River, crossing it on beautiful old stone bridges.
 It continues down through woodland or beneath fern covered hills until you reach the beach.
 There are big boulders to climb, beautiful views along the coast, and the ruin of a lime kiln which is a good place to shelter from wind or rain!